Images and Data Visualization

 Data visualizations

-A great introductory explainer is available here:
+A great introductory explainer is available here through Material Design’s Top Tips for Data Accessibility.

 If you’re looking for something more in-depth, the University of Wisconsin-Madison has a detailed guide on accessible data visualizations.